Porsche 718 Cayman GTS 4.0 Spied For First Time

 Gallery: Porsche 718 Cayman GTS 4.0 Spy Photos

-Porsche is currently working on giving the 718 Cayman lineup a facelift, which we’ve spotting plenty of prototypes out testing.
+Porsche is currently working on giving the 718 Cayman lineup a facelift, which we’ve already spotted.
 That means we likely won’t see the 718 Cayman GTS 4.0 until after the refreshed 718 debuts, which should happen sometime this year.
 The Geneva Motor Show is a few months away, which would give the German automaker an ideal venue, pushing the GTS 4.0 debut to the beginning of the next auto show season later this year